Thunderbots5604/Thundercode/TeamCode/src/main/java/org/firstinspires/ftc/team5604/readme.md

  2) Right click on the sample class and select "Copy"

- 3) Expand the  TeamCode/java folder
+ 3) Expand the  team5604/java folder

- 4) Right click on the org.firstinspires.ftc.teamcode folder and select "Paste"
+ 4) Right click on the org.firstinspires.ftc.team5604 folder and select "Paste"

  5) You will be prompted for a class name for the copy.
     Choose something meaningful based on the purpose of this class.